Wojtek242/route0/README.md

 I am terrible at coming up with names so I'll at least explain myself.
 The word "Route" was chosen due to its dual meaning.
-A route is naturally a central concept in networking, but it in every day English it simply means a path, a track, a road.
-This repository is a tutorial, a road to learning about routing protocols, hence a "Route".
+A route is naturally a central concept in networking, but in every day English it simply means a path, a track, a road.
+This repository is a tutorial, a road to learning about routing protocols, hence it is a "Route".
 The number 0 is used to indicate that this is the first route one would take in their networking education.